 Researchers believe vitamin D’s ability to regulate your sleep cycle may add to its ability to reduce your pain too…

 You see, the link between pain and poor sleep is well-established.
 You may have even experienced this vicious cycle yourself… your pain prevents you from sleeping, and the less sleep you get, the worse your pain gets.

 Well, researchers suspect there’s a three-way connection between sleep, pain and vitamin D. But they’re still figuring out the nitty gritty of how this connection works and what it means for chronic pain sufferers.

 “We can hypothesize that suitable vitamin D supplementation combined with sleep hygiene may optimize the therapeutic management of pain-related diseases, such as fibromyalgia,” said Dr. Monica Levy Andersen, lead researcher in the study.
 “It is necessary to understand the possible mechanisms involved in this relationship, including immunological and neurobiological pathways related to inter-relationship among sleep, vitamin D and pain.”

 So, even though researchers don’t know exactly how this relationship works, they do know that vitamin D regulates sleep and reduces pain.
 That means, it’s doing double-duty for chronic pain sufferers like you by keeping you well-rested and pain-free.

 How much vitamin D do you need?

 When it comes to getting your daily dose of D, there’s a lot of conjecture about how much you need.
-According to Easy Health Options contributor Dr. Michael Cutler, the first step to supplementing with vitamin D is getting your levels tested.
+For starters, the Recommended Daily Allowance is woefully inadequate.